No items found.

 What is Startup Capital?

 New businesses are often started by entrepreneurs who have little more than a strong business idea.
 They lack the capital for hiring, developing technology, and the sales and marketing required to grow the business.
-This is why they look for startup capital - a type of funding that specifically addresses these challenges.
+This is why they look for startup capital.

 How to Raise Startup Capital for your Business